 Migration: “a means of overcoming technological obsolescence by transferring digital resources from one hardware/software generation to the next.
 The purpose of migration is to preserve the intellectual content of digital objects and to retain the ability for clients to retrieve, display, and otherwise use them in the face of constantly changing technology.”

 NDSA Levels of Preservation: a resource designed for digital preservation practitioners to aid in designing and assessing digital preservation program activities.
-The Levels define four levels of preservation across five functional areas: storage, integrity, control, metadata, and content.
+The Levels define four levels of preservation across five functional areas: storage, integrity, control, metadata, and content

 Glossary - Digital Preservation Handbook